miguelalcantar/download-free-music/README.md

 pip install youtube_dl, bs4, selenium

 - Create a music file.
-Its format is the following Recommended, after all is going to be the query on youtube so even if it is wrong youtube will fix it ;)
+Its format is the following:

+Recommended, after all is going to be the query on youtube so even if it is wrong youtube will fix it ;)